MinaFoundation/mina-fungible-token/documentation/deploy.md

 they should check that

 - The verification keys of the admin and token contract are as expected
-- Both admin and token contract have set the permission such that the verification key can only be set after a breaking update of the network
-- Both the admin and token contract have set the permissions to change permissions set to `impossible`
 - The deployment transaction of the token contract has not been changed to skip the `isNew` check that has been introduced in [Issue 1439](https://github.com/o1-labs/o1js/issues/1439).
 If a malicious deployer were to skip this test, they could mint tokens for themselves before deployment